dogweather/safe-to-upgrade/README.md

 ## "Is it safe?"

-Crowdsourced db of dev tools, interpreters, and compilers.
+Crowdsourced db of dev tools and OS versions.
 Can we take a chance and upgrade our work machine?

 ### macOS